rust-vmm/vm-virtio/crates/virtio-bindings/CONTRIBUTING.md

 # Step 1: Checkout the version you want to generate the bindings for.
 git checkout v5.0

 # Step 2: Generate the bindings from the kernel headers.
-We need to
+We need to generate a
-# generate a file for each one of the virtio headers we're interested on.
-# For the moment, we're generating "virtio_blk", "virtio_gpu", "virtio_mmio",
+# file for each one of the virtio headers.
+For the moment, we are only picking
-# "virtio_net", "virtio_ring" and "virtio_scsi".
+# headers that we are interested in.
 Feel free to add additional header files if
 # you need them for your project.
 make headers_install INSTALL_HDR_PATH=v5_0_headers
 cd v5_0_headers